nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 61 (July 28, 2017):

+**Today's Progress**: Focued on the boot camp today.
+Added comments to "YelpCamp" and started to redo the blog project.

+**Thoughts:** Recently there has been a lot of information to take in.
+I'm trying to take it easy so it all sticks.

 ### Day 60 (July 27, 2017):

 **Today's Progress**: Continued working on my portfolio today.
 I think it's coming along nicely.
 I also completed the "Data Associations" section of the web dev bootcamp.